Default styles

 🦀 divs are cancelled 🦀

-Figures: figure and figcaption
+Figures: figure

 A figure consists of some sort of illustration, diagram, or other chomk of information that doesn't make sense as inline text, along with an optional caption.
 The caption may come before or after the other contents of the figure, but not between (if a figure has multiple items).